 This has a particular meaning in law which includes the process by which the legal basis of a marriage or civil partnership is established and registered.
 In a faith context these ceremonies often have religious aspects which are integral and are therefore enabled by the Regulations.
 However, ceremonies which do not have the role of registering the marriage or civil partnership, such as blessing ceremonies, can take place outdoors, subject to the considerations set out below in respect of outdoor gatherings.

 The common understanding of the term ‘wedding’ may include aspects which sit outside the legally recognised process.
-These aspects are not enabled by the Regulations.
+These aspects are differently enabled by the Regulations.
 The distinctions here are the same as those already established in practise and procedure for licensing.
-For example, rooms in which a solemnisation of marriage or formation of a civil partnership cannot be used to also conduct a reception or social gathering.
-No food or drink should be consumed as part of the event unless required for the purposes of solemnisation.
+Wedding receptions of up to 30 people are permitted indoors or outdoors and will usually involve the consumption of food and drink.
+However, for the ceremony itself, the consumption of food and drink should be avoided.

-The public health risks of a social gathering to accompany a wedding are significantly different to those of the solemnisation of marriage or formation of a civil partnership.
-Those who are in charge of the Register Office, approved premise or place of worship are requested to help participants understand the distinction when arranging a ceremony and should consider the necessary protocols to maintain it.
+Those who are in charge of the Register Office, approved premises or place of worship are requested to help participants understand the distinction when arranging a ceremony and should consider the necessary protocols to maintain it.
 Likewise those who are in charge of the reception should also consider the necessary protocols to ensure the correct guidance is followed.

 Taking all reasonable measures to maintain 2 metre distance